smyrman/units/README.md

 See the [godoc reference docs](http://godoc.org/github.com/smyrman/units) for a full list of methods per type.

-## Origin

-The units package was originally developed for use in the robot Loke (eng:Loki), that participated in the Eurobot competition in France in 2012.

 ## Migrating from v0.0.1

 Since v0.0.1, the package layout has been changed.
 Type and constant definitions have been moved into sub-packages to allow for shorter names, and a more restricted scope from which package symmetry can arise.